 In the 20th century, like so many houses, Kirklees Hall entered a period of neglect and decline.
 During the Second World War the house was taken over by the Government and used as a training school for the National Fire Service.
 In the early 1970s, the M62 motorway was driven through the western edge of the park, necessitating the creation of a new entrance to the estate from the south.
 Following the death of the 8th baronet in 1983 the house was sold, and the family applied some of the proceeds to building a new, much smaller house (known as Priory Gardens) on a new site east of Home Farm.
-In the 1990s, the Hall was restored and converted into a series of dwellings, although the principal rooms form part of the largest unit, Carr House, which was on the market in 2015.
+In the 1990s, the Hall was restored and converted into a series of dwellings, although the principal rooms form part of the largest unit, Carr House.
 The Armytages sold the rest of the Kirklees estate in 2013, ending a connection lasting nearly 450 years.

 |Priory Gardens, Kirklees.
 Image: Bing maps|